2022 Metamora Mandolin Gathering Instructors

 Registration is necessary for these workshops, and can be done the day of the event.
-There is a cost saving if you register early for all day, which includes four workshops, jams, and the evening show.
+There is a cost saving if you register early for all day, which includes five workshops and a midday instructor led jam.

 Scott Napier has been a Professional Musician since 1996 touting two decades of experience.
 He is on the faculty of the Kentucky School of Bluegrass and Traditional Music in Hyden, KY.